eliot-des/Xmax-Protection-Plugins/README.md

 # Xmax Protection Plugins : Audio plugins for mechanical overload protection of loudspeakers.
 ---
-by Eliot Deschang & Florian Marie 2025.
+Eliot Deschang & Florian Marie 2025, IMDEA Master students.

 This repository gathers three different plugins implemented as part of a Master 2 project scheduled over three months.
 The aim of the project was to develop algorithms to prevent mechanical overload of loudspeakers.
 Mechanical overload is prevented by limiting the membrane excursion to a certain threshold, referred to as $X_{\text{max}}$.